-Iran official tweets at Trump after apparent rocket failure
+Mysterious Iran rocket blast draws Trump tweet, Tehran taunt

-TEHRAN, Iran (AP) — An Iranian official published an image Saturday of a satellite after an apparent rocket explosion at the space center meant to launch it, tweeting at President Donald Trump after the American leader shared online what appeared to be a surveillance photo of the aftermath.
+Trump’s tweet showing the aftermath of Thursday’s explosion at the Imam Khomeini Space Center drew a taunting tweet from Iran’s Information and Communications Technology Minister Mohammad Javad Azari Jahromi.
+However, Jahromi declined to say what went wrong while showing local journalists the Nahid-1 satellite meant to be launched.

-The tweet from Iran’s Information and Communications Technology Minister Mohammad Javad Azari Jahromi, including a selfie of him in front of the Nahid-1, comes as Tehran has yet to acknowledge Thursday’s explosion at the Imam Khomeini Space Center.
+“I have no idea about the Americans’ comment about Semnan space site and I think it is more appropriate that the respected minister of defense talk about this because it is within his realm of responsibility,” the minister said.
+“But what could be seen today is that the Nahid satellite is here and has not yet been handed over.”

-While specifics about the incident remain unclear, it marked the third failure involving a launch at the center, which has raised suspicions of sabotage in Iran’s space program.
+Thursday’s explosion marked the third failure involving a launch at the center, which has raised suspicions of sabotage in Iran’s space program.
 The U.S. has criticized the initiative as a way for Tehran to advance its ballistic missiles.

-Trump directly acknowledged those suspicions in his tweet Friday and denied any U.S. involvement.
+Trump directly acknowledged that in his tweet Friday.

 “The United States of America was not involved in the catastrophic accident during final launch preparations for the Safir SLV Launch at Semnan Launch Site One in Iran,” Trump wrote, identifying the rocket used.
 “I wish Iran best wishes and good luck in determining what happened at Site One.”